Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 ## About me

-I am a Python Test Engineer using PyTest and Playwright as well as a Software Tester and Django developer.
+I describe myself as a 'Freelance Backend Pythonista and Test Automation Engineer'.

 I enjoy building Plugins and I have created a PyTest Hooks and Plugin online video course that teaches how to create lite versions of some well known plugins as well as our own useful custom plugins which can be made distributabe: